This is the best, most comprehensive landing page checklist on the internet.

 45. Do a final proofread and run the copy through Grammarly.

 Even as a writer, I actually think the damage of mild grammar or spelling issues is a lot less severe than many people seem to believe.
 That said, there’s no reason not to have your copywriter or editor do a final proofread and run the copy through an app like Grammarly.

 46. Test page load speeds multiple times across multiple devices.

 We talked about load speed earlier, but this really can’t be overstated.
 Run speed tests across multiple devices, and run the test multiple times.

 47. Test UX multiple times across multiple devices.

 In addition to testing for speed, it’s a good idea to test the enter user experience across multiple devices.
 Test multiple times to make sure that all elements are loading properly and make sure that you are running all the previous tests covered across devices as well.

 Well, that just about wraps it up.

 Let’s be honest, while having a more in-depth blog post makes for a great one-time read, trying to actually use this post like a checklist wouldn’t actually work.

-That’s why we’ve condensed just the checklist items themselves into this handy PDF that you can download and reference easily as you create your own high converting landing pages and sell 10x more in 2019.
+That’s why we’ve condensed just the checklist items themselves into this handy PDF that you can download and reference easily as you create your own high-converting landing pages and sell 10x more.